Metric Program Synthesis: Instantiating Metric Synthesis in Application Domains

-\paragraph{Distance function} A crucial component of our metric synthesis algorithm is the specific distance metric used.
+A key component of our metric synthesis algorithm is the specific distance metric used.
 For the inverse CSG domain, we use a distance metric $\delta$ that is a slight modification of the standard Jaccard distance that takes into account the goal value.
 Specifically, we define the distance metric as follows:

-Intuitively, this distance considers only the pixels of the scenes $q$ and $q'$ that \emph{differ} from the goal scene $O$.
-This is desirable because scenes that are very close to the goal are treated as further from each other than scenes that are far from the goal.
-Overall, this metric has the effect of making our algorithm more sensitive to differences in scenes that are close to the goal.
+Intuitively, this distance considers only the pixels of the images $q$ and $q'$ that \emph{differ} from the goal image $O$.
+This is desirable because images that are very close to the goal are treated as further from each other than images that are far from the goal.
+Overall, this metric has the effect of making our algorithm more sensitive to differences in images that are close to the goal.
 We illustrate this effect in \Cref{fig:dist-illustr}.